Coworks in an alternative to WUN Systems which will be shut down by Yardi in June 2023. Users can expect painless migration and onboarding with...

-Holly Springs is one of three locations for Coworking Station, and each looks slightly different.
+Holly Springs is one of three locations for Thrive Coworking (formerly Coworking Station), and each looks slightly different.
 This location is in a new downtown corridor of mixed use retail and residential.
 The space leverages a use of industrial elements like sliding doors and exposed ductwork, soft furnishings like comfy couches and throw pillows, and frosted glass to allow outer office light to find its way into the interior.

 Thinktank Coworking in Biddeford, Maine

 ThinkTank offers state of the art everything, from ergonomic chairs to Apple TVs to whiteboards for its members and guests.
 Floating or dedicated desks as well as private offices for creative professionals in Maine, also housed in a historic Paper Mill.
 Walking on the restored floor is like stepping into a map of the building’s history, with soaring ceilings and a warm-wood interior color scheme.

 Provident1898 is located in a historic building and is inspired by Durham’s rich legacy of Black entrepreneurs.
 Their tenets of diversity and inclusion are embedded in their DNA from the soil all the way up.

 The design of the space conveys that big things happen there.
 Wide open space with nooks for private work speak to free-flowing ideas and conversations.